 Jonathan has also been a member of the Board of Governors of the Association of Business Trial Lawyers (ABTL).

 Jonathan is a board member of UCPLA, a non-profit organization dedicated to advancing the independence, productivity and full citizenship of individuals with developmental and intellectual disabilities.
+He serves on UCPLA’s Nominating and Governance Committee and its Merger Committee.
 He has also been a board member of Home of Guiding Hands, a non-profit organization that serves individuals with developmental disabilities and their families.
 For his work and contributions to the organization, he was named “Volunteer of the Year.”

 Prior to joining BLB&G, Jonathan was a senior litigation associate at the law firm of Skadden, Arps, Slate, Meagher & Flom LLP, where he successfully prosecuted and defended claims from the discovery stage through trial.
 He also gained significant trial experience as a volunteer prosecutor for the City of Inglewood, California, as well as a judicial extern for Justice Steven Wayne Smith of the Supreme Court of Texas.